astsu777/ansible-role-commonscripts/README.md

 Role Variables
 --------------

-Two variables are used for this role: the user used to copy the custom scripts to the remote machine.
-The second variable is the location where the scripts will be stored.
+The only variable used for this role is the location where the scripts will be stored.

-The variables can be configured like this:
+The variable can be configured like this:

 ```
-user: root
 customscripts_location: /opt/bin/
 ```